-Those interested in becoming a corporate partner should contact: Meri-Margaret Deoudes, Vice President, National Corporate Relations, Strategic Alliances and Cause Marketing, March of Dimes (914-997-4458).
+Those interested in becoming a corporate partner should contact: Cassidy Richards, Senior Director of Strategic Alliances, March of Dimes (914-200-8793).

-Can you tell me more about March of Dimes?
+Can you tell me more about the March of Dimes?

-For more than 75 years, March of Dimes has been a leading nonprofit organization for pregnancy and baby health.
-With chapters nationwide March of Dimes works to improve the health of babies by preventing birth defects, premature birth, and infant mortality.
+For more than 75 years, the March of Dimes has been a leading nonprofit organization for pregnancy and baby health.
+With chapters nationwide, the March of Dimes works to improve the health of babies by preventing birth defects, premature birth, and infant mortality.

-Founded in 1938 by President Franklin D. Roosevelt, the original mission of the March of Dimes was to defeat polio.
-By 1955, with funding from the March of Dimes, the Salk vaccine had been developed, followed by the Sabin vaccine in 1962, and polio was on its way out.
+Founded in 1938 by President Franklin D. Roosevelt, of the March of Dimes original mission was to defeat polio.
+By 1955, with funding from the March of Dimes, the Salk vaccine had been developed and tested, followed by the Sabin oral vaccine in 1962, and polio was on its way out.

 Today, the March of Dimes is inspired by all babies – those born healthy and those who need help to survive and thrive.
 These babies are the millions of reasons behind our urgent mission and why the March of Dimes:

-- supports all important research offering hope for preventions and solutions for babies born with birth defects;
+- supports all important research into the causes and preventions for premature birth and birth defects;

 - fights for health insurance for all pregnant women and children;